Bullying And Harassment At Work

 If your grievances are not upheld, then you should appeal.
 In serious circumstances, you might even consider resigning your contract of employment and bringing an Employment Tribunal claim.

 If the bullying at work (and your employer’s response to your formal grievance) has resulted in you having lost all trust and confidence, then it might be possible for you to resign and claim constructive dismissal.
 This would be on the basis that your employer has fundamentally breached your contract of employment and made your ongoing position untenable.
-However, please be aware that you will need at least two years’ service with your employer in order to bring this type of claim.
+For more information, please see our website at https://lincslaw.co.uk/services/employees/resignation-dismissal-and-redundancy/resignation-and-constructive-dismissal/

 If you have experienced harassment which is related to a protected characteristic you have (see above), you could bring a claim under the Equality Act 2010.
 In addition, if you decided to resign, you may also have an additional claim for constructive dismissal.